Securely Aggregated Coded Matrix Inversion: Introduction and Related Work

 The objective of FL is to leverage computation, communication and storage resources to perform distributed computations for ML models, where the data of each federated worker is never shared with the coordinator of the network; that aggregates local computations in order to update the model parameters.
 In FL applications it is important that the data is kept private and secure.

-Distributed computations in the presence of \textit{stragglers} (workers who fail to compute their task or have longer response time than others) must account for the effect of non-responsive workers.
+Distributed computations in the presence of \textit{stragglers} (workers who fail to compute their task or have longer response times) must account for the effect of non-responsive workers.
 Coding-theoretic approaches have been adopted for this purpose \cite{LLPPR17,YSRKSA18}, and fall under the framework of \textit{coded computing} (CC).
+Other techniques have also been utilized; to develop \textit{approximate} CC schemes, \textit{e.g.} equiangular tight frames \cite{KSD17} and sketching \cite{CMPH22}.
 Data security is also an increasingly important issue in CC \cite{LA20}.
 Despite the fact that multiplication algorithms imply inversion algorithms and vice versa, in the context of CC; matrix inversion has not been studied as extensively as \textit{coded matrix multiplication} (CMM) \cite{YMAA17}.
 The main reason for this is the fact that the latter is non-linear and non-parallelizable as an operator.
-We point out that distributed inversion algorithms do exist, though these make assumptions on the matrix, are specific for distributed and parallel computing platforms, and require a matrix factorization; or heavy and multiple communication instances between the servers and the coordinator.
+We point out that distributed inversion algorithms do exist, though these make assumptions on the matrix, are specific for distributed and parallel computing platforms, and require a matrix factorization; or heavy and multiple communication instances between the workers and the coordinator.

 In \cite{CPH22a} a CC method\footnote{We abbreviate `coded computing method/methods' to CCM/CCMs.} was proposed based on \textit{gradient coding} (GC) \cite{HASH17}, which approximates the inverse of a matrix $\Ab$.
 In order to overcome the obstacle of non-linearity, the columns of $\Ab^{-1}$ are approximated.
-When assuming floating-point arithmetic, this CCM introduces no numerical nor approximation errors.
+When assuming infinite floating-point precision, this CCM introduces no numerical nor approximation errors.
 Note that GC and not CMM was utilized, as the latter does not require the encoding to be done locally by the workers.

 Though the two areas of FL and CC seem to be closely related, on the surface they appear incompatible.
 For instance, in CC one often assumes there is a master server that distributes the data and may perform the encoding (encoding by the master server is done in CMM, but not in GC), while in FL the central coordinator never has access to the distributed local training data; which are located at different client nodes or workers.